More and more companies nowadays seem to choose Product-Led Go-to-Market (GTM) as a way to grow.

 Question 2: Free trial, Freemium model or Demo request?
 How would you choose the most appropriate and how?

 Even if you don’t have a full Sales team, you can schedule a 30-minute demo webinar once a month and let people join.
 Give the people what they want.
+It’s the best Sales Strategy for customer acquisition and loyalty.

 Question 3: Which are the principles one needs to follow when building a user onboarding process for a SaaS business?
 Which mistakes to avoid?